SQM Groups Top 10 CX Metrics

 - Create an action plan for OCR/FCR improvement based on customer feedback on repeat contact reasons to resolve the same inquiry or problem.
 Hold all employees accountable for implementing the action plan and, most importantly, for improving OCR/FCR.

-The Top 10 CX Metrics apply to any industry and contact channels used by customers to resolve an inquiry or problem.
+The Top 10 customer experience metrics apply to any industry and contact channels used by customers to resolve an inquiry or problem.
 The Top 10 CX Metrics are based on SQM’s experience of measuring and benchmarking leading North American organizations since 1996 as well as surveying over 5 million customers who used a contact channel.
 SQM’s Top 10 CX Metrics provide valuable insights on customers’ experiences when using a contact channel or multiple contact channels to resolve an inquiry or problem and on an organization’s overall CX performance.

 Figure 1 shows the Top 10 CX Metrics.
 These metrics are split up into three main areas: Contact Channel CX Metrics, Omni-Channel CX Metrics, and Enterprise-Wide CX Metrics.
 The contact channel CX metrics and omni-channel CX metrics are primarily used for measuring a customer’s contact channel experience, whereas the enterprise-wide CX metrics are most often used for measuring a customer’s overall experience with an organization.
 Typically, enterprise-wide CX metrics are based on customer perception surveys.
 However, enterprise-wide CX metrics can also be based on post-contact customer transaction surveys.
 Using enterprise-wide CX metrics based on a customer’s experience using a contact channel or omni-channel can provide valuable insights on how contact channels and omni-channel delivery is impacting the organizations’ overall CX.